ragestudio/comty/CODE_STYLE.md

 - Use a CSS preprocessor like LESS to organize styles.
 (We recommend use LESS cause it's used in the project, we prefer to no include another dependency)

-- Use kebab-case for class and ID names.
+- Use kebab-case for ID names.

-- Use four spaces for indentation.

 - Use a consistent naming convention for classes and IDs, and avoid using inline styles.